 Very large investments in housing are not necessary, an initial exploration has revealed.
 The gas boiler will have to be replaced by a heat exchanger and new supply and return pipes will be needed.
 How these will be laid at the houses needs to be investigated and agreed with the owners.
 Radiators can just stay.
 The monthly costs arise from the investments in the infrastructure.

-The first design of the main network and street plan for Hoek is expected to be ready by the end of 2022.
-This will clarify what the route may look like and what the actual connection costs per household will be.
-At the beginning of 2023, the municipal council will make a decision whether the residual heat network will actually be installed.
-In a few years we hope to heat the residents of Hoek with our residual heat.
+The first design of the main network and street plan for Hoek is ready.
+This outlined what the route might look like and what the actual connection costs per household will be.
+In early 2023, the city council will decide whether the residual heat network will actually be built.
+In a few years, we then hope to be heating the residents of Hoek with regional industrial residual heat.

 Association Restwarmtenet Hoek